awesomericky/sim2real-grounding-simulator/README.md

 4. Move '{Data folder} (ex) RCcar_CPO_1)' in '/GAT' or '/SGAT' directory
 5. Repeat 1~4

-*'0' step is needed if behvior cloning is used
+*'0' step is needed if behvior cloning is used for initialization

 # Prerequisites
 1) tensorflow 1.13.1